Toulik-Das/Customer-Segmentation-For-Financial-Services/README.md

 ## Results
 The main findings of the code can be found at the post available [here](https://medium.com/@dastoulik12/customer-segmentation-report-for-arvato-financial-services-1f8777f8cb45).

+## Improvements
+To increase accuracy of the project we could follow following steps:
+- Drop some variables by using correlation coefficient matrix to avoid the collinearity issue.
+- Increase the threshold to drop rows and columns.
+- Use other algorithms and try more parameters in the GridSearch.
+There are many ways to improve this project few of them are , Eg. there are other ways to preprocess the data: choose another threshold for dropping rows and columns, choose different transformations for the columns, apply MinMax Scaler instead of Standard Scaler, impute data in another way.
+Improvement of supervised model can be tested by using PCA dimensionality reduction.
+We could also choose attributes that have the most difference in clustering for overrepresented and underrepresented data and build supervised model using only these attributes.

 ## Acknowledgements
 Thanks Udacity and Arvato for providing these apportunity to organize this project.